 A North American bank found equally powerful evidence of the link between customer loyalty and value creation when it set out to explain striking differences in the performance of its branches—a more than 50 percent gap between the best and the worst as measured by share of wallet and customer retention.
 Surveys conducted by the bank pointed to a distinguishing feature of its better-performing branches: the ability to turn moments of truth to advantage by solving problems effectively and a willingness to emphasize the financial needs of customers over the branch's own sales priorities.
 Growing loyalty toward the bank translated directly into a bigger share of the customer’s wallet.
 Similar research on and analyses of European banks typically expose a 20 percent gap in share of wallet between customers who have positive experiences and those who have negative or mixed ones.

-Exhibit 3 tells the same story from a different perspective by showing how the aggressive behavior of some sales teams at leading North American banks generated negative moments of truth and has conspicuously weakened the reputation of these institutions.
+The same story from a different perspective can be found at some leading North American banks, where the aggressive behavior of some sales teams generated negative moments of truth and conspicuously weakened the reputation of these institutions (see Exhibit 3 in PDF).
 Retailers recognized this reality in the 1990s, when many of them changed their commission structure, pay formulas, and sales force training to encourage a less pressured buying environment because new market entries had provided consumers with a wider choice.

 Given the clear link between moments of truth and share of wallet, every customer-facing business should identify the points of interaction relevant to its industry.
 In airlines, for example, there are about 30 of these potential service interactions, from reservations and upgrade requests to check-in, boarding procedures, and baggage handling.
 All offer the potential for moments when something goes so badly wrong that a customer defects.
 Only a few can provide positive moments—opportunities to intensify the customer’s loyalty to a carrier.